-- Visibly check the engine to be sure there are no apparent water, fuel or oil leaks. - Check the engine gauges.
+- Visibly check the engine to be sure there are no apparent water, fuel or oil leaks. - Check the operation of the engine cooling system by inspecting the transom exhaust ports for water flow.
+(Refer to section 1.4) - Check the engine gauges.
 Make sure they are reading normally. - Check the controls for proper operation. - Make sure all lines, cables, anchors, etc. for securing the boat are on board and in good condition.
 All lines should be coiled, secured and off the decks when underway. - Have a safe cruise and enjoy yourself.